-C. Intangible assets
+E. Intangible assets

 Intangible assets acquired separately are measured upon initial recognition at cost, plus direct acquisition costs.
-Costs in respect of self-generated intangible assets, except for discounted development costs, as specified below, are carried to the statement of income upon their materialization.
+Costs in respect of self-generated intangible assets, except for discounted development costs, as specified below, are carried to the statement of profit or loss as incurred.